yazgit-labs/seyyah/README.md

 # SEYYAH- Mobile Crawler Robot Platform for Robotic Research

 SEYYAH is a **ROS** based **mobile crawler robot** designed by **Ankara University Artificial Intelligence and Image Processing Labs (TR: YAZGİT labs)** to use in academical projects.
 It is a robot with a *360° laser range scanner*, a *camera*, *two wifi card*(to connect multiple networks at a time), *nvidia jetson tx2* power, *internal battery*.
-It also has an oled display that shows the current status and a led display that shows voltage status to make its developers job easier.
+It also has an oled display that shows the current status and a led display that shows voltage status to make developers job easier.

 ![Seyyah Front Image](img/seyyah.JPG)
 ![Seyyah Rear Image](img/seyyah2.JPG)